 Tricks of the Trade

 About one-third of climbing permits are not availble through the reservation system.
-They are available as walk-in permits and can be obtained at the Zion Canyon Wilderness Desk.
+They are available as walk-in permits and can be obtained at the Zion Canyon and Kolob Canyons Wilderness Desks.

 Obtain Your Wilderness Permit